 Ladd Edmo

-Ladd continued his education at Haskell Indian Jr. College in Lawrence , Kansas where he was on the Dean's List and received an Associates of Applied Science Degree.
-Mr. Edmo specialized in carpentry and construction services and has been a journeyman carpenter for over 35 years.
-Ladd is a current member of the Pacific Northwest Regional Council of Carpenters Union and prior to serving on the FHBC he was the Construction Project Manager for the Fort Hall Housing Authority from 1999-2010 where he obtained his Idaho State Electrical contractor's license.
-In 2014 until 2017 Ladd served as a Tribal Land Use Policy Commissioner where he helped develop the Pahsimeroi Caspital LLC to give Tribal Members an opportunity to buy land and assist the membership in having more homeownership opportunities.
+Ladd continued his education at Haskell Indian Jr. College in Lawrence, Kansas where he was on the Dean's List and received an Associates of Applied Science Degree.
+He specialized in carpentry and construction services and has been a Journeyman Carpenter for over 35 years.
+Ladd is a current member of the Pacific Northwest Regional Council of Carpenters Union.

 Our Location